Ephigenia/mite-cli/README.md

     │   │          │            │            │    00:21 │   27.50 │                                                                      │
     └───┴──────────┴────────────┴────────────┴──────────┴─────────┴──────────────────────────────────────────────────────────────────────┘

-You also can request longer time frames by using the first argument
+You also can request longer time frames by using the first argument which is bascially the [`at` parameter](https://mite.yo.lk/en/api/time-entries.html#list-all) of the time entries api:

     mite list this_month

+    mite list last_month

+Or Specific dates:

+    mite list 2017-01-02

-Or search for specific entries
+Or search for specific entries in all time-entries from the current year

-    mite list --search JIRA-123
+    mite list this_year --search JIRA-123

 There are also a bunch of other options available, just check `mite list --help`.

 ## New

-Interactive multi-step questionaire to create a new entry:
+Interactive cli-based multi-step form for creating / starting new time entries.
+It will read and show a list of projects, services.

     mite new